 One of the essential aspects of producing excellent quality Shea butter is kneading it by hand for up to two hours.

 Once cooled, the result is a creamy white, more solid Shea butter which is ready to be weighed, packed and collected by trailer, ready for export.
 Nothing is added and nothing is taken away.
 This really is nature at its best.

 Shea butter is an excellent moisturiser and one of nature’s miracle beauty ingredients.
 It transforms dryness, helps repair damage, reduces wrinkles and soothes irritation, leaving your skin feeling soft and smooth.

 Shea butter also offers UV-protection and has strong anti-inflammatory properties.
 Naturally occurring antioxidants help fight free radicals to keep skin healthy and avoid premature ageing.

 Shea butter is used to treat many different skin conditions.
 It is also reputed to ease aches and pains and is used for giving massage, especially for babies.

 We use organic Shea butter as a key ingredient in many of our skin care products for the rich nourishing, protecting and moisturising properties that it provides.
 It is non-greasy, absorbs easily into the skin and is suitable for all skin types, including sensitive and eczema-prone.

 Products containing organic Shea butter

 Do you have any questions about Shea butter or our fairly traded ingredients?
-Please get in touch by leaving a comment below, or you can contact our friendly customer care team at email@example.com.
+Please get in touch by contacting our friendly customer care team at email@example.com.